armory/docs/content/en/continuous-deployment/installation/armory-operator/op-config-kustomize.md

 {{% alert title="Warning" color="warning" %}}
-If you are in an air-gapped environment and are using MinIO to host the Armory Enterprise BOM, remove `core/persistence/in-cluster/minio.yml` from the list of resources to prevent the accidental deletion of the bucket when calling `kubectl delete -k .`.
+If you are in an air-gapped environment and are using MinIO to host the Armory Continuous Deployment BOM, remove `core/persistence/in-cluster/minio.yml` from the list of resources to prevent the accidental deletion of the bucket when calling `kubectl delete -k .`.
 {{% /alert %}}